alicefranco/PokeApp/README.md

 Versions:

-Android Studio: 3.6.2
+Android Studio: Hedgedhog | 2023.1.1 Patch 2

-Gradle Wrapper: 6.3-all
+Gradle Wrapper: 8.5

-Kotlin Plugin: 1.3.72
+Kotlin Plugin: 1.9.22

-Android Gradle Plugin: 3.6.2
+Android Gradle Plugin: 8.2.2

 This application was developed using the guidelines below: